influxdata/telegraf/docs/CONFIGURATION.md

 are provided in the [language definition][CEL lang] as well as in the [extension documentation][CEL ext].

-**Caution** - Errorhandling: Sometimes an expression can be compiled but failes at runtime.
-One example for this is to try to read a non existing field.
-If this happens, the evaluation is aborted, an error is logged and the expression is reported to be `true`, so the metric passes.
+**NOTE:** Expressions that may be valid and compile, but fail at runtime will result in the expression reporting as `true`.
+The metrics will pass through as a result.
+An example is when reading a non-existing field.
+If this happens, the evaluation is aborted, an error is logged, and the expression is reported as `true`, so the metric passes.

 > NOTE: As CEL is an *interpreted* languguage, this type of filtering is much
 > slower compared to `namepass`/`namedrop` and friends.
 So consider to use the